 Hello, Bonjour, Aanii

 The Volunteer Sudbury/Bénévolat Sudbury office is located in Sudbury, also known as N’Swakamok in Anishnabemowin, meaning “Where the three roads meet”.
 This in the Robinson-Huron Treaty territory.
-We are working on the traditional lands of the Atikameksheng Anishnawbek and the Wahnapitae First Nations, and also recognize the presence and contributions of Métis peoples in this area.
+We are working on the traditional lands of the Atikameksheng Anishnawbek and the Wahnapitae First Nations, and recognize the contributions of Métis, Inuit, and other Indigenous peoples have made in shaping and strengthening this community.

 Volunteer Sudbury/Bénévolat Sudbury respects and welcomes all cultural backgrounds, abilities, and experiences.
 Whether you are are a life-long volunteer or are just getting started in your journey, we are here to lend a hand.